Mode jumping MCMC for Bayesian variable selection in GLMM: Introduction

 \section{Introduction}

 In this paper we study variable selection in generalized linear mixed models (GLMM) addressed in a Bayesian setting.
-These models allow to carry out detailed modeling in terms of both linking responses and reasonably chosen explanatory variables via a proper link function and incorporating the unexplained variability and dependence structure between the observations via random effects.
-Being one of the most powerful modeling tools in modern statistical science \citep{Ariti29122014} these models have proven to be efficient in numerous applications including the simple banking scoring problems \citep{Grossi2006} and insurance claims modeling \citep{David2015147}, studies on the course of illness in schizophrenia and linking diet with heart diseases \citep{Skrondal2003}, analyzing sophisticated astrophysical data \citep{deSouza:2014loa}, and genomics data \citep{Lobréaux201569}.
+Being one of the most powerful modeling tools in modern statistical science \citep{Ariti29122014} these models have proven to be efficient in numerous applications including simple banking scoring problems \citep{Grossi2006}, insurance claims modeling \citep{David2015147}, studies on the course of illness in schizophrenia, linking diet with heart diseases \citep{Skrondal2003}, analyzing sophisticated astrophysical data \citep{deSouza:2014loa}, and inferring on genomics data \citep{Lobréaux201569}.
+In many of these applications, the number of candidate explanatory variables (covariates) is large, making variable selection a difficult problem, both conceptually and numerically.
+In this paper we will focus on efficient Markov chain Monte Carlo (MCMC) algorithms for such variable selection problems.
+Our focus will be on posterior model probabilities although other model selection criteria can also easily be adopted within the algorithm.